QuesmaOrg/gradient-engineer/README.md

 # `gradient-engineer` — 60‑Second Linux Analysis (Nix + LLM)

-Run the classic [“60‑second Linux Performance Analysis”](https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55) checklist in one command.
-A portable Nix toolbox is downloaded on the fly, diagnostics run in parallel with a simple TUI, and an optional AI summary is shown at the end.
+Run the classic [60‑second Linux Performance Analysis](https://netflixtechblog.com/linux-performance-analysis-in-60-000-milliseconds-accc10403c55) checklist in one command on Linux (or macOS).
+It solves the `command not found` problem on minimal systems by downloading a portable [Nix](https://nixos.org/) toolbox on the fly.
+Diagnostics run in parallel with a simple TUI, and an optional AI summary is shown at the end.

-- One command to run it all
-- Fast – do the 60 seconds analysis in around 6 seconds
+- **One command**: Run the entire analysis with a single line.
+- **Fast**: Get a full system snapshot in about 6 seconds.
-- Just works – no sudo, no Docker, no installation of system-wide packages
+- **Just works**: No sudo, no Docker, and no permanent installation.
-- An optional AI summary at the end – no need to read walls of command outputs
+- **AI-powered summary**: Let an LLM explain the raw command outputs.

-More details in a blog post [60-Second Linux Analysis with Nix and LLMs](https://quesma.com/blog/60s-linux-analysis-nix-llms/).
+More details in the blog post: [60-Second Linux Analysis with Nix and LLMs](https://quesma.com/blog/60s-linux-analysis-nix-llms/).

 > [!NOTE]
 > This project is an early experiment.

+## Why?
+The `command not found` Nightmare

+You SSH into a server to troubleshoot an issue, run a standard tool like `iostat`, and are greeted with `command not found`.
+Minimal container images and server installations often lack essential diagnostic tools.
+Installing them during an outage is a waste of precious time and can be blocked by firewalls, package manager issues, or immutable filesystems.

+`gradient-engineer` solves this by providing a portable, on-demand toolbox with all the necessary utilities, powered by [Nix](https://nixos.org/).
+It runs the tools you need without requiring root access or permanent changes to the system.

 ## Quick Start

+Run the following command in your terminal.
+It works on both Linux and macOS.

 ```bash
 curl -fsSL https://gradient.engineer/60-second-linux.sh | sh
 ```

-Optionally, before running the script, set an API key for an LLM provider:
+To enable the optional AI summary, set an API key from a supported provider _before_ running the script:

 ```bash
 export ANTHROPIC_API_KEY="<your Anthropic API key>"   # OR